runner365/cpp_media_server/README.md

 # cpp_media_server

-A media server is writen by C++11, and the network io is writen by Boost.Asio.
+A media server is written by C++11, and the network io is written by Boost.Asio.

 It support rtmp/hls/httpflv/websocket(flv)/webrtc.